symfony/symfony-docs/cookbook/cache/varnish.rst

 in the Symfony configuration so that Varnish is seen as a trusted proxy and the :ref:`X-Forwarded <varnish-x-forwarded-headers>` headers are used.

-Varnish, in its' default configuration, sends the ``X-Forwarded-For`` header but does not filter out the ``Forwarded``.
+Varnish, in its default configuration, sends the ``X-Forwarded-For`` header but does not filter out the ``Forwarded`` header.
 If you have access to the Varnish configuration file, you can configure Varnish to remove the ``Forwarded`` header::